shubham23278/Impledge-Technologies-Coding-round/README.md

 ## Steps to execute your code

-Step 1 : Open the src/App.java file.
+Step 1 : Open the src/App.java file.<br>
-Step 2 : In line 84 of the code in the FileReader, add the path to the input file as the first argument.
+Step 2 : In line 84 of the code in the FileReader, add the path to the input file as the first argument.<br>
-Step 3 : Run the code.
+Step 3 : Run the code.<br>

 ## Overview and Approach